roy-rishi/song-sorter/README.md

 # song-sorter
 Play a sorting game with your favorite artist!
-An artist's discography is gathered from an inputted artist URI or URL.
-This identifier can be located from the share dialog in the Spotify application.
+An artist's discography is gathered from an inputted artist URI or URL (as can be be located from the share dialog in the Spotify application).
 The ability to filter by playlist is provided.

 ## install